Best Shopify SEO Strategies for Growth

 This is an opportunity for your agency to really shine because it’s likely one of the skills your client is missing and a service your agency is uniquely positioned to offer.
 A client with an existing Shopify website likely hasn’t done much to change it after hiring a developer to build it for them.

-Shopify developers are notorious for adding themes and plugins that make the site look good–but create significant code issues that can negatively impact SEO.
+Shopify developers are notorious for adding themes and plugins that make the site look good–but create significant code issues that can negatively impact search engine optimization (SEO).
 A few small tweaks can make all the difference in making sure the right pages stand out to search engines.

 2. Update the Robots.txt File